Utumno1984/recipe-recommender/README.md

 ## Design Decisions 🎨

-- **Single Card View**: Instead of overwhelming the user with a list, we present one recipe at a time ("Tinder for Food" style) to focus attention and simplify the decision process.
+- **Sequential Discovery (Single Card UI)**: Instead of overwhelming the user with a grid of results, I implemented a single-card view.
+This focuses the user's attention on one option at a time, simplifying the decision-making process (similar to modern discovery apps).
-- **Client-Side Filtering**: Since TheMealDB API has limitations on complex queries, we fetch recipes by Area and Ingredient in parallel (`Promise.all`) and compute the intersection on the client side for accurate results.
+- **Client-Side Intersection Logic**: Since TheMealDB API limits complex queries (no direct filtering by Area AND Ingredient), I fetch both datasets in parallel using `Promise.all` and perform a high-performance intersection on the client side.
-- **Zero-Layout-Shift**: Used `h-screen` and `overflow-hidden` container strategies to prevent the whole page from scrolling, keeping navigation bars fixed and providing a native-app-like feel on mobile.
+- **Immediate Feedback Loop**: The "Like/Dislike" buttons are integrated directly into the discovery card.
+Once voted, the card state changes to provide visual confirmation, ensuring a smooth UX without page reloads.
-- **Accessibility**: Semantic HTML tags, clear button labeling, and keyboard-friendly navigation.
+- **Zero-Layout-Shift**: Used `overflow-hidden` strategies and absolute positioning for overlays (like the ingredient description) to keep the experience app-like and stable on mobile devices.

 ## Project Structure 📂